moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/project-structure.md

 Staging models help us keep our code <Term id='dry'>DRY</Term>. dbt's modular, reusable structure means we can, and should, push any transformations that we’ll always want to use for a given component model as far upstream as possible.
 This saves us from potentially wasting code, complexity, and compute doing the same transformation more than once.
 For instance, if we know we always want our monetary values as floats in dollars, but the source system is integers and cents, we want to do the division and type casting as early as possible so that we can reference it rather than redo it repeatedly downstream.
 :::

-We have decided to split all staging models into their own staging domain for several reasons.
+We have decided to split all staging models into a single staging domain for several reasons.
 First, this creates a clear separation from the source data and the derived downstream models using that data.
 We do not want to silo the data too early, sources are not always domain aligned, we want to allow for different domains to use the same staging models.
 This brings us to a key point, all downstream models using data from the same source should use the same staging models.
 This reduces duplication of work and data stored in the data warehouse.
 It also ensures that those downstream models that do use the same source data will diverge at the latest possible point and therefore reducing differences in the data.

 This is a welcome change for many of us who have become used to applying the same sets of SQL transformations in many places out of necessity!
 For us, the earliest point for these 'always-want' transformations is the staging layer, the initial entry point in our transformation process.
 The DRY principle is ultimately the litmus test for whether transformations should happen in the staging layer.
 If we'll want them in every downstream model, and they help us eliminate repeated code, they're probably okay.